Sunday Worship begins at 10:30 am. Child care is provided during the service in the Nursery for infants and toddlers.

 Young children generally stay in the service through “story time” and then go to Youth Religious Education (the UU version of "Sunday School").
 Services generally

 last 1 hour.
-Services are most often led by our minister, the Rev. Rod Debs.
-Once a month the service may be led by one of our members or an invited
+We are currently lay-led without a professional minister, so services are most often led by one of our members or an invited

 Coffee Hour begins after the service.
 It generally doesn't last a whole hour, but it can, depending on how much you